P0cL4bs/kadimus/README.md

 ### Checking for RFI:

-You can also check for RFI errors, just put the remote url on resource/common_files.txt and the regex to identify this, example:
+You can also check for RFI errors -- just put the remote URL in resource/common_files.txt and the regex to identify them, example:

 ```php
 /* http://bad-url.com/shell.txt */